lgngrvs/logangraves.com/posts/striving.md

 Desc: Whose goals are you striving for anyway?

 ## I. The striver
-You're a teenager.
+<span class="dropcap" letter="Y">Y</span>ou're a teenager.
 You don't know what to do with your life, but you're smart and ambitious and so you look around.
 Who seems successful?
 Who seems happy?
 Who is respected? *Who is loved?* Powerful institutions create attractive ladders: elite universities, venture capital, Silicon Valley, Washington DC.

 So smart and ambitious high school students spend four years of their lives grinding in hopes of admission to an elite college.
 They climb hierarchies, run the debate circuit, spend no time with friends.
 They crush themselves into a soulless husk squeezing out one more math competition problem.
 To be the best at a thing that means nothing to them.
 They watch admissions reactions and college admissions how-tos.
 They read sample essays.
 No slack.
 No love in their life, just grind, just grind, just grind.
 HYPSM.
 HYPSM.
 HYPSM.
 They just want to go to an Ivy+.
 They just want to be respected.
 They just want to be proud of themselves.
 They just want their parents to be proud of them.